MohitJain617/DSA-JAVA/README.md

 # DSA
-This file contains the necessary Data structures and algorithms implementation that are used frequently.
+This file contains a personal collection of the necessary Data structures and algorithms implementation that are used frequently.